{/*

 From last-minute gift discounts to holiday shopping reminders, a text message could be all it takes for a customer to convert during the holidays.
 The key is to find creative ways to advertise your brand via text messaging.

 Take this example of quick-fire SMS campaigning from Round Table Pizza.
-During the Valentine’s Day holiday, the pizza house sent a text message to all existing customers on file with a Valentine’s Day-only offer code.
+During the Valentine’s Day holiday, the pizza house sent a text message with a Valentine’s Day-only offer code to all existing customers on file.

 (Image Souce: Screenshot)

-Cleverly offering 14% off all pizza for one day only, the brand created a sense of urgency and encouraged couples to make last minute dinner plans with ease.
+Cleverly offering 14% off all pizza for one day only, the brand created a sense of urgency and encouraged couples to easily make last-minute dinner plans.

 SMS marketing targets consumers on the go, meaning that it is one of the greatest weapons to add to your arsenal during a busy holiday season.